Update: As of Fall 2011, the School of Engineering now requires that students either own or lease a laptop computer. Please see this page for details.

 As a CEMS student, you must master computing technologies and use them throughout the curriculum.
 All CEMS students should have ready access to a computer (see below).

 Although CEMS students are not required to own a personal computer, it is highly recommended.
-Please see the information below on buying or leasing a computer and required specifications.
+Please see the information below on buying or leasing a computer and suggested specifications.

-CEMS has its own Unix-based computer facility, consisting of several servers, three computer labs and a support staff.
+CEMS has its own Unix-based computer facility, consisting of several servers, five computer labs and a support staff.

 There are many national and local computer vendors who can provide a hardware and software package to meet your needs.
 In addition, students may purchase a computer at the University's Microcomputer Services Depot at discounted prices.
 The Depot has packages available for purchase and can answer questions regarding technology or pricing.